ypinhsuan/tp/docs/UserGuide.md

 ![AddClassBefore](images/ugimages/AddClassBefore.png)

-* The class has been added, and you can see it in the class section.
+* The class has been added, and you can see it in the displayed class list.

 ![AddClassAfter](images/ugimages/AddClassAfter.png)